Tetsuro Fukuyama

-Tetsuro Fukuyama (福山 哲郎, Fukuyama Tetsurō) is a politician of the Constitutional Democratic Party of Japan, a member of the House of Councillors in the Diet (national legislature).
+Tetsuro Fukuyama (福山 哲郎, Fukuyama Tetsurō) is a politician of the Constitutional Democratic Party of Japan, a member of the Senate in the Diet (national legislature).

 Early life

 A native of Tokyo, Fukuyama graduated from Doshisha University and received a master's degree from Kyoto University.

 Political career

-After running unsuccessfully for the House of Representatives in 1996, Fukuyama was elected to the House of Councillors for the first time in 1998.
+After running unsuccessfully for the House of Representatives in 1996, Fukuyama was elected to the Senate for the first time in 1998.

 He was Deputy Chief Cabinet Secretary from June 2010 to September 2011 in the Kan government.

 He was the secretary general of the CDP from September 2020 to December 2021.
 He currently serves as a member of the CDP “Next Cabinet” (Shadow Cabinet) as shadow minister of security.